ScreamingSandals/BungeeLink/README.md

-# BungeeLink
+# [WIP] BungeeLink
-Simple BungeeCord/Spigot plugin that allows players to connect via signs and GUIs.
+A simple plugin that allows easy communication between Spigot servers and BungeeCord proxy.